 ABOUT US

-Downtown Auburn BID is a membership organization of residents, business & property owners, non-profit organizations & government entities.
-By means of research, advocacy, marketing, promotion, event planning & collaborative efforts, the BID is committed to enhancing the appearance, economic viability & quality of life of the community.
-The BID Board meets monthly, normally the fourth Tuesday of the month at 8:15AM, on Zoom, or in the 3rd floor conference room in Memorial City Hall.
-Meetings are open to the public, please RSVP if you would like to attend, call 315.252-7874.
+Auburn Downtown Partnership is a membership organization of residents, business & property owners, non-profit organizations & government entities.
+Through advocacy, marketing, promotion, event planning & collaborative efforts, we are committed to enhancing the appearance, economic viability & quality of life of the downtown community.
+The Board meets on the fourth Tuesday of the month at 8 AM on Zoom, or in person quarterly at rotating locations.
+Meetings are open to the public.
+Please RSVP if you would like to attend, call 315.252-7874.

 BID District

-The BID District is a unique mix of eateries, breweries, cultural attractions, lodging & boutique retail, banking & grocery, health & wellness offerings and business & government services.
+The BID District is a unique mix of eateries, breweries, cultural attractions, lodging & boutique retail, banking & grocery, health & wellness offerings, and business & government services.
 BID members include approximately 110 property owners, 45 government departments or agencies, 350 businesses or organizations & 750+ downtown residents.
-The boundaries are determined by the property owners that voted in favor of creating the BID.
-To the west, the boundary is Plaza of the Arts, to the east, the boundary is Goodyear Tire, to the north it is the Holiday Inn, and to the south it is the Seward House Museum & Park.
+The boundaries are determined by the property owners who voted in favor of creating the BID.
+To the west, the boundary is Plaza of the Arts, to the east, the boundary is Goodyear Tire, to the north, it is the Holiday Inn, and to the south, it is the Seward House Museum & Park.

-The BID markets and promotes existing Downtown businesses and assists with the establishment of new businesses downtown.
+The ADP markets and promotes existing Downtown businesses and assists with the establishment of new businesses downtown.
 Our Beautification Crew cleans the Downtown streets & parks, ensuring they look their best.
-BID manages the annual Flower Program (donate here) that fills the flower pots, downtown parks & hanging baskets each summer season with a variety of plantings.
-BID helps organize special events & festivals including First Fridays, Music on the Mall, Founder’s Day, TomatoFest, Gobble 'N Go and the Annual Holiday Parade & Miracle on Genesee Street.
-The BID also acts as liaison, providing communication between its members and the City of Auburn as well as Cayuga County or any other entity that may have a direct impact on Downtown Auburn.
-For more info on BID programs click here.
+We fund and manage the annual Flower Program (donate here) that fills the flower pots, downtown parks & hanging baskets each summer season with a variety of plantings.
+We help organize special events & festivals, including First Fridays, the Crow Cawcus Convention, the Memorial Day Food Truck Rodeo, the Alter Ego Fashion Show, and the Annual City Tree Lighting.
+We also act as a liaison, providing communication between its members and the City of Auburn, as well as Cayuga County, or any other entity that may have a direct impact on Downtown Auburn.
+For more info on BID programs, click here.

 What is a BID?

-A BID is a state designated area where the properties within the boundary are assessed an extra tax to contribute to the operation of the organization.
-The businesses, property owners, and residents located within those boundaries make up the membership of the organization.
-The Downtown Auburn BID strives to make Downtown Auburn a vibrant and attractive city center that residents can be proud of and that visitors are drawn to.
-Please patronize all the services and business here, so we can continue to prosper.
+A BID is a state-designated area where the properties within the boundary are assessed an extra tax to contribute to the operation of the organization.
+The businesses, property owners, and residents within those boundaries make up the organization's membership.
+The Downtown Auburn Partnership strives to make Downtown Auburn a vibrant and attractive city center that residents can be proud of and that visitors are drawn to.
+Please patronize all the services and businesses here, so we can continue to prosper.

 STAFF & BOARD

-BID’s dedicated staff and Board of Directors work together to grow, promote and improve the Downtown Auburn Business Improvement District.
+Our dedicated staff and Board of Directors work together to grow, promote, and improve the Downtown Auburn Business Improvement District.

 Executive Officers